joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/using-graphics-data-classes.md

 <div>

-In addition to drawing vector content to a display object, in Flash Player 11.6 and Adobe AIR 3.6 and later you can use the Graphics class’s `readGraphicsData()` method to obtain a data representation of the vector graphics content of a display object.
+In addition to drawing vector content to a display object, in Flash Player 11.6 and Adobe AIR 3.6 and later you can use the Graphics class's `readGraphicsData()` method to obtain a data representation of the vector graphics content of a display object.
 This can be used to create a snapshot of a graphic to save, copy, create a spritesheet at run time, and more.